Oxyaine/RainWorldBestiary/IDEASnBUGS.md

-A list of things I'm working on, mainly for myself to keep track of ideas and such.
+A list of things I'm working on, mainly to keep track of ideas and such.

 * Entry description formatting
 	- Module Data (Such as titles and colors)